Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - Creation/removal wired to the RSI indicator toggle and settings changes.
 - Result: The OB/OS fills now align precisely with the RSI scale; changing levels updates in real time.

+## K-line ATR - Pro

+- New: ATR line supports a color picker (same UX as RSI).
+Hover the ATR pane to reveal the small color swatch on the left; click to choose a color.
+The ATR line updates immediately and persists.
+- New: Compact stats table in the upper-right of the ATR pane shows: Current ATR, Volatility (HIGH/LOW/NORMAL), and Trend (RISING/FALLING).
+- Location: `src/components/widget/components/KLineChartComponent.jsx` and defaults in `src/components/widget/stores/useChartStore.js` (`settings.indicatorSettings.atrEnhanced`).

 ## K-line Trend Strategy (BB + ATR Targets)

 - Inputs (configurable): BB Period, BB StdDev, ATR Period, TP1/TP2/TP3 ATR Multipliers.